Everyone Deserves a Boat – Wacky Tax Wednesday

 Rhode Island.
 The general rule is that the sale and storage, use, or other consumption of any new or used boat is exempt from Rhode Island sales and use tax.
 To qualify for the exemption, vessels must have a hull identification number.
 Watercraft lacking this number are generally subject to sales and use tax.
 However, the Rhode Island Division of Taxation announced in 2014 that paddleboards qualify for the exemption (Rhode Island Statutes §44-18-30 (48)).

 States with no income tax.
 The IRS allows a deduction for state and local sales taxes or state and local income taxes.
 The choice is easy if you live in a state that has sales tax but no income tax: Alaska (local sales tax), Florida, Nevada, South Dakota, Texas, Washington and Wyoming.

 Virginia.
 Although the general state sales tax rate is 4.3%, watercraft is subject to a sales and use tax rate of 2% of the purchase price, or of the current market value if purchased six months or more before it is required to be titled for use in Virginia.
 The maximum watercraft tax for any transaction is $2,000 (Code of Virginia, Chapter 14).

 Store the dream

 Connecticut.
 Charges for vessel mooring and storage services are exempt from Connecticut sales and use tax from the first day of October through the last day of May.
-However, vessels with a sales price exceeding $100,000 are subject to a higher rate of tax at the time of sale — 7.75% instead of 6.35%.

 Florida.
 I don’t own a vessel, but I understand repairs can be costly.
 Certainly ships can spend a long time in repair yards.
 But as of July 1, 2015, there is a maximum sales and use tax of $60,000 (state and local) on each boat repair transaction in Florida.

-There’s only one explanation: sales tax is wacky.
+It could be that sales tax is wacky.